mdsi-dsp-at2/eTe-analysis/README.md

     git pull https://github.com/mdsi-dsp-at2/eTe-analysis

- - Strongly encourage to do this even before the PUSH and making new PR.
+ - Strongly encourage to do this even before the PUSH and making new Pull Request.
  - This practice will help to avoid unnecessary code conflicts.

 # How to view your commit history in local